DoctorDragon/l4d2-tourney-rules/rules.md

 rendering the in-game environment are forbidden.

 ######6.3.2 Audio elements
-Any changes whatsoever to game sounds (excluding Section 6.2.4) are forbidden.
+Any changes whatsoever to game sounds are forbidden.

 ######6.3.3 Third-party hooks
 Any third-party applications, programs, or macros that read or modify